galminyana/galminyana.github.io/index.md

-## SLAE64
+## SLAE64 Assignments

-This pages have been created for completing the requirements of the [SecurityTube Linux Assembly Expert Certification]. (http://www.securitytube-training.com/online-courses/x8664-assembly-and-shellcoding-on-linux/)
+This pages have been created for completing the requirements of the [SecurityTube Linux Assembly Expert Certification](http://www.securitytube-training.com/online-courses/x8664-assembly-and-shellcoding-on-linux/).

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+# Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for